 If your subwoofer isn’t making sound, there are a few things about how to fix a subwoofer with no sound.
 First, check to ensure all the connections are secure and the power is turned on.

 If everything looks good there, the next step is to check the settings on your receiver or amplifier.
 Ensure the volume is turned up and the crossover frequency is set low enough for your subwoofer.
-If you’re still having trouble, you may need to consult your subwoofer’s owner’s manual for your speaker for more ways to fix it.
+If you’re still having trouble, you might need to look in the owner’s manual for your speaker for more ways to fix it.

 Do You hear Any Sounds From Your Subwoofer?

-If your speaker doesn’t make any sound or the sound it does make is distorted, check to see if your amplifier has a built-in crossover control (on most integrated amplifiers, this is found in the setup menu).
+If your speaker doesn’t make any sound or the sound it does make is distorted, check to see if your amplifier has a built-in crossover control.
+On most integrated amps, you can find this in the setup menu.
 If this is the case, ensure the crossover frequency control is set to “off.”